SebastienLinker/EIT_post_processing/readme.md

 ### 2D EIT

 You can choose whether to add noise, distortion, the target type, them the script train the models, generate some additional random targets and displays the results

+### 3D EIT

+Similar to 2D EIT.
+Note that you may need a huge amount of memory to solve some large problems.
+Finite elements models with a smaller number of nodes have been designed for rapid testing, but those models won't give any good result due to coarsity of the models.

 ## Requirements